 Joint Committee on the Library

-The Joint Committee the Library oversees the Library of Congress, the National Statuary Hall Collection, the U.S. Botanic Garden, and works of fine art in the Capitol.
+The Joint Committee on the Library oversees the Library of Congress, the National Statuary Hall Collection, the U.S. Botanic Garden, and works of fine art in the Capitol.
 It hold hearings on policy issues and on members of the Committee on House Administration, the chairman of the House Appropriations Subcommittee, and the chairman and four other Members of the Senate Committee on Rules and Administration.
 It was created on January 26, 1802 (2 Stat.
 129), making it the oldest continuing joint committee of Congress.

 Joint Committee on Printing